Slain Minnesota man's family in $3 million police-shooting settlement

 "I'm mad as hell right now," Valerie Castile told reporters after the verdict.
 "My first-born son died. ...
 Just because he was a police officer, that makes it OK."
 She said the verdict shows "the system continues to fail black people."

+Video footage of the fatal shooting from the dashboard camera of a police car showed how quickly the incident unfolded, but shed no light on whether Castile had reached for his gun.
+Prosecutors had argued Yanez was not justified in firing his gun, saying Castile was courteous and non-threatening.

+Hundreds of demonstrators gathered outside the state capitol in St. Paul after the verdict, and a series of speakers demanded justice for minorities in the American judicial system and stronger accountability measures for police.

-(Reporting by Gina Cherelus in New York; Editing by Alden Bentley, Bernard Orr)
+Reporting by Gina Cherelus in New York; Editing by Marguerita Choy and Bernard Orr